1.1.1 What is a Qubit#

 Summary#

-• A qubit is the simplest quantum system: It lives in a two-dimensional complex vector space and can exist in a superposition of basis states \(\vert 0\rangle\) and \(\vert 1\rangle\).
+• A qubit is the simplest quantum system: A two-dimensional vector in complex Hilbert space that can exist in superposition of basis states \(|0\rangle\) and \(|1\rangle\).

 See Also